 GeneticsDiagnostic and genetic testing

 Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone in New York City discusses Tay-Sachs disease, a rare inherited disorder that progressively destroys nerve cells (neurons) in the brain and spinal cord.

 Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone in New York City discusses Pompe disease, an inherited disorder caused by the buildup of a complex sugar called glycogen in the body’s cells.

-- FDA Approves Palynziq for PKU, a Rare Genetic Disease
+- FDA Approves New Prophylactic Drug for Rare Hereditary Angioedema

-Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone in New York City discusses lysosomal storage diseases, a group of inherited metabolic diseases that are characterized by an abnormal build-up of various toxic materials in the body’s cells as a result of enzyme deficiencies.
+Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone in New York City discusses her experience working with rare diseases and neurogenetics.